netspeak/netspeak-client-web/README.md

 npm i
 ```

-An now, you should be ready to rock.
+And now, you should be ready to rock.
 As for IDEs, I recommend [VS Code](https://code.visualstudio.com/).

 Use the `npm run serve` to build the project and serve the created build.